The Best Deep Water Pond Plants (Floating, Submerged & Marginal)

 Growing anywhere from 3 to 5 feet in height, bur reed does best in either damp soils or water that is 20 to 60 centimeters deep.
 Erectum is native to Britain, while Americanum is native to North America.
 Bur reed produces unique, spikey ball-shaped flowers that are valuable to pollinators, and the portions of the plant that are below ground provide ample habitat for fish and aquatic invertebrates.
 The seeds are fed on by waterfowl, and overall this plant is considered quite valuable to wildlife.

-Native to the majority of Europe as well as the U.S., watercress can grow in water depths of up to 60 centimeters.
+Native to the majority of Europe, Asia, and northern Africa, watercress can grow in water depths of up to 60 centimeters.
 It’s excellent at removing nitrates from water through a process known as phytofiltration, provides oxygen, and is edible for fish, other wildlife, and humans alike.
 Watercress can grow from 50 to 200 centimeters (1.6 to 6.5 feet) in height, and grows well in partial to full sun.
+However, N. officinale is considered to be invasive in North America.